 Affectionately known to many locals as just ‘The Sanctuary’, the Tree Sanctuary has preserved a chunk of rainforest which the area of New South Wales was once covered in.
 A boardwalk makes strolling through the peaceful sanctuary accessible, and many an hour can be passed just sitting and listening to the birds here!

 You will be surprised but Byron Bay has lots of great little shops!
 You can spend until you have reached your credit card limit.
 Since you are in Boho central, the things that you will find most are surfwear, floaty dresses, and sandals.
 Do a lap of Lawson, Jonson and Fletcher street, to find the cutest shops.

 Browse magical crystals at Soul Life

-Soul life is everything I love about life within a shop.
+Soul life is a crystal shop and is a pretty typical Byron thing to do.
 There’s inspirational books, incense sticks, and crystal after crystal after crystal.
 So many that you could spend all afternoon reading about each crystal’s meaning.
-(I’ve only done that once, I swear…)

 GET A MASSAGE